Gui774ume/fsprobe/README.md

 ![Perf buffer scenario 6 - memory overhead](documentation/perf_buffer_memory_overhead.png)

-The last piece of the benchmark was about the maximum sustainable rate of events per second.
-We decided to measure this rate for the parameters of scenario 6 since we consider it to be the most realistic.
+The last part of the benchmark is about the maximum sustainable rates of events per second.
+We decided to measure these rates for the parameters of scenario 6 since we consider it to be the most realistic.
 It is worth noting that the `single_fragment` method was unable to complete the test as it kept dropping events.

 ![Maximum rates of events per seconds (sustained over 10 seconds without losing events)](documentation/maximum_rates.png)